 In this post, I will tell the story about a large code migration behind a feature toggle, and show the necessary steps for implementing it.
 Besides, it covers the process dictionary and how the SQL sandboxing works to make asynchronous end-to-end tests possible.

-Our Elixir application needed to change drastically – database schema, queries, decision logic.
-The necessary code changes would require several weeks of development time, during which we still had to do minor tweaks and fixes to the live application.
+We have a large Elixir application running in production that we needed to change drastically.
+Parts of the decision logic, parts of the database schema, and several queries needed to be modified or even re-written.
+It would take us several weeks of development time, during which we still had to do minor tweaks and fixes to the live application.
 Developing the new logic in a separate branch over such a long time seemed like a dangerous option.
 Also, we did not want to deploy the new code late at night, incurring a longer downtime, only to find an unforeseen problem with the new code that required us to roll back…

-Feature toggles come in many forms.
-If you haven’t already, take the time to read what Martin Fowler has to say about them.
-Below, I will use some of his vocabulary.
-As Fowler points out, toggles differ drastically in longevity and dynamism.
-Ours was indented to introduce a single large code change at runtime, so it was meant to be short-lived, and dynamic for the entire application at once (as opposed to per-request dynamic).
+Feature toggles differ drastically in longevity and dynamism.
+Ours was intended to introduce a single large code change at runtime, so it was meant to be short-lived, and dynamic for the entire application at once – as opposed to dynamic per-request dynamic.
+In other words, the feature toggle required no input from requests.

 A simple toggle router, and storage for the toggle